Curriculum Mindset Session

 • Words that show order.
 First, second, and third.
 Those are called ordinal counting as opposed to standard counting, which is just 1, 2, and 3.
 It is helpful for kids to learn.

-All of those are fantastic foundational math skills that you can practice with your child just in conversation, no matter where you are.
+All of these are fantastic foundational math skills that you can practice with your child simply through conversation, no matter where you are.
 In the bathtub, in the car, in the store, or in the kitchen.

 Keeping vocabulary in mind is a wonderful way to work on foundational math skills with your preschooler.
-It'll go a long, long way to helping them when they get to kindergarten or first grade, and they’re sitting at the table doing more structured math exercises.
+It'll go a long way to helping them when they reach kindergarten or first grade, and they’re sitting at the table doing more structured math exercises.
 They will be able to take off and soar because they will have those foundational skills.

 As you see, they don't necessarily need to jump into addition or subtraction at the beginning.
-We need to go even below that to the foundational math skills and really build them up with those first.
+We need to go even further below that to the foundational math skills and really build them up from there.

 Similar posts